For any question that may not be answered below, please Email Hervé at firstname.lastname@example.org

 Catholic means “universal”.
 Latin is the language common to all Catholics, worldwide.
 Of course, not all-latin-all-the-time is necessary.
 But some-latin-by-all-catholics will cement the unity of the Church.

-Also, those of us who have an interest in the history of the Church will understand how much some knowledge of latin can unveil to us.
-For a musician, making a friend of latin will open 1500 years of deep and exhilarating musical tradition to meaningful exploration.
+Also, those of us who have an interest in the history of the Church will understand how much latin can unveil to us.
+For a musician, getting acquainted with latin will open 1,500 years of deep and exhilarating musical tradition to meaningful exploration.
 Western music grew from plainchant.
-And plainchant grew from reading the Bible aloud.
-Can the same path be explored in English?
-Yes.
-Some recent publications allow to explore the same path from the Bible to chant in English, and some examples are on this website.
+And plainchant grew from reading the Bible aloud (“cantillating”).
+Could the same path be explored in English?
+Of course.
+In fact, some recent music publications have made it easier to chant the Bible in English.
+Some examples are on this website.

 How does this ancient ancient music answer the “Pastoral” need of a music ministry?